 Student Council Store

-Visit our front office to place an order for new Summit School of Ahwatukee spiritwear.
+Visit our front office to place an order for new Summit School spiritwear.
 Each year Student Council members decide on the apparel, purchase the items to stock in the store.
 Students also organize and manage the store, fill orders, and ensure delivery of orders to the community.

 Who: Students in grades 5- 8 are elected to office in August in compliance with the by-laws.
 Student Council committee membership is a voluntary sign-up, open to all students in grades 6-8.